viper-development/workshop-startup-dev/README.md

 - Reviewing code.
 - Automating quality control.

-On the second day, participants will get a theoretical introduction on what techniques can be helpful when managing an own software development team.
+On the second day, participants will get an introduction on what techniques can be helpful when managing an own software development team.
 Quality and speed considerations concerning startups will be discussed and evaluated.
-The day will be concluded with a few words on how and when to scale a project appropriately followed by an open end Hackevening.
+The day will be concluded with a few words on how to scale a project appropriately followed by an open end Hackevening where individual projects can be hacked on together.

 This workshop is brought to you by your friends from [Viper Development](http://viperdev.io/).